Abstract Rude

-Aaron Pointer, better known by his stage name Abstract Rude, is an American rapper from Los Angeles, California.
+Aaron Pointer (born November 17, 1975), better known by his stage name Abstract Rude, is an American rapper from Los Angeles, California.

-He is the rapper of Abstract Tribe Unique, alongside dancers Zulu Butterfly and Irie Lion King, turntablist DJ Drez and producer Fat Jack.
-He is also a member of Haiku D'Etat along with Myka 9 and Aceyalone and The A-Team along with Aceyalone.

 Career

 Pointer's career began at Los Angeles' historical Good Life Cafe, a renowned open mic venue.
-He would practice his rapping every Thursday night at Good Life.
-He is also a member of the Project Blowed crew that emerged from the Good Life scene.
+He rapped every Thursday night at Good Life and was a co-founder of the Project Blowed crew that emerged from the Good Life scene.
+He was the rapper of Abstract Tribe Unique, alongside dancers Zulu Butterfly and Irie Lion King, turntablist DJ Drez and producer Fat Jack.
+He was also a member of Haiku d'Etat with Myka 9 and Aceyalone, The A-Team with Aceyalone, and Code Name: Scorpion with Moka Only and Prevail.
 In 2009, he released the album Rejuvenation on Rhymesayers Entertainment.
 It was entirely produced by Vitamin D.